eggjs/egg-bin/README.md

 ### cov

-Using [nyc] or [c8] to run code coverage, it support all test params above.
+Using [c8] to run code coverage, it support all test params above.

 Coverage reporter will output text-summary, json and lcov.